ibm-cloud-docs/containers/cs_network_policy.md

 The policies target the worker node private interface (eth0) and the pod network of a cluster.
 * Worker nodes:
-    * Private interface egress is permitted only to pod IPs, workers in this cluster, IBM Cloud workers responsible for worker updates and worker reloads, and the UPD/TCP port 53 for DNS access.
+    * Private interface egress is permitted only to pod IPs, workers in this cluster, and the UPD/TCP port 53 for DNS access.
     * Private interface ingress is permitted only from workers in the cluster and only to DNS, kubelet, ICMP, and VRRP.
 * Pods:
     * All ingress to pods is permitted from workers in the cluster.